Nvos/comparison2023/svelte.md

 ### Extracting reactive logic

 It is common to extract/copy/refactor logic in component when it grows larges.
-Such operations should be convinient as those are very common.
+Such operations should be convenient as those are very common.
 Svelte given special handling of anything in `.svelte` files makes it quite annoying.
-Lets take a look at following example of refactoring simple reative state:
+Lets take a look at following example of refactoring simple reactive state:

 ```typescript
 <script lang="ts">